godpeny/pages/main/src/blog-post.28.md

 s_{t+1} = A s_t + B a_t + \epsilon_t
 $$
 Where $\epsilon_t$ is a noise term, usually modeled as $\epsilon_t \sim \mathcal{N}(0, \Sigma)$.
 The reason why adding noise is that without noise(= deterministirc model) algorithm might work in the simulator but not in real time.
-This is because your simulator can never be 100% accurate so adding noise to the simulator can make more roubst policy out of the model.
+This is because your simulator can never be 100% accurate so adding noise to the simulator can make more robust policy out of the model.
 So the odds of generalizaing to real time is much higher.

 ##### Model-Based RL vs Model-Free RL
  - Model-Based RL: Build a model and train the algorithm in the model.
 Then, take the policy learned from the model and apply it to the real time.